Caraballeda

-Caraballeda is a Venezuelan town, capital of the parish of the same name in Vargas state.
+Caraballeda is a Venezuelan town, capital of the parish of the same name La Guaira state.
 It is located on the Venezuelan central coast, facing the Caribbean Sea.
-It was devastated by the floods that occurred in 1999 known as the Vargas tragedy.
+It was devastated by flood and mudslides in December 1999, and by earthquakes in June 2026.

+The area of Caraballeda, located in a highly seismic zone, is 82.1 km2.

 History

 Caraballeda was founded as the original port for the capital, Caracas, by Captain Diego de Losada in early 1568.
 The name is derived from the Carballeda Virgin, patron saint of the town of Rionegro del Puente in Zamora, Spain, which was the birthplace of Diego de Losada.

 Caraballeda was granted considerable privileges of self-government by the Spanish Cabinet.
 For eighteen years the city did well, and was one of the most prosperous in the colony; but in 1586 the governor of Venezuela, Don Luis de Rojas y Mendoza, a tyrant, attempted to take the power of appointing Caraballeda's officials.
 Rather than submit, most of the city's inhabitants abandoned their houses and fields and wandered off.
 The successor of Rojas endeavoured to persuade them back again, but in vain.
 Afterwards, as a port was necessary, La Guaira, six miles to the west, was founded in 1588, and is now the chief port of the Republic.

+Earthquakes occurred in 1641, 1776, 1812, and 1900.
+There was a great loss of lives in the earthquake of July 29, 1967.